isomerpages/pa-kembangancc/Programmes/others/_posts/2022-05-26-post-Mobile Legends Bang Bang.md

 Kembangan-Chai Chee E-Sports weekend is back with a bang!
 Bringing you Mobile Legends Bang Bang competition with attractive cash and other prizes to be won!

-Exciting activities happening throughout the day
+Exciting activities happening throughout the day:
 * Public live viewing of the tournament
 * Family-friendly console games stations